khumRegmi/khumRegmi/README.md

 - 📧 How to reach me: khum.regmi2@gmail.com.

-- 🏆 I love watching football, playing soccer and watch suspense thriller and historical films when I have time.
+- 🏆 I love watching football, playing soccer and watch suspense thriller and historical films.

+- 🔆 More about me: khum.algorizin.com